OperatorZero-Coin/operator-zero/README.md

 **OP0 is not a project.
 OP0 IS a manifestation.**

-The 3D is catching up to the 4D.
+The 3D has caught up to the 4D.

 ---